Learn more about our revised in-office safety policies in response to the COVID-19 pandemic.

 A: At 10 days it should usually not make a difference, but I would still just let the hair fall out naturally when you shampoo.
 If there are any crusts (scabs) on the hair they are cosmetically bothersome, they can be gently scrubbed off in the shower at 10 days when very tiny recipient sites are used and you should wait slightly longer if larger sites were used.
 Since I don’t know the technique or site size used in your procedure, I would wait a full two weeks to be certain the grafts are permanent.

-Posted by Updated
+Posted by

-In the latest in a long line of improvements made to hair restoration procedures, Dr. Bernstein has published an article in Hair Transplant Forum International which improves the FUE procedure even further, whether performing follicular unit extraction with the FUE robot or by hand.
+Robotic FUE has improved Follicular Unit Extraction by automating what has been a labor intensive and often inexact manual procedure.
+It is the latest in a long line of improvements made to hair restoration procedures that lead to better results for hair transplant patients.
+Dr. Bernstein’s recent publication in Hair Transplant Forum International improves the FUE procedure even further, whether performing follicular unit extraction with the FUE robot or by hand.

 In his article, Dr. Bernstein suggests two techniques to enhance the FUE procedure.
 First, he recommends that surgeons create recipient sites prior to extraction, in order to decrease the time grafts are in their holding solution outside the body.
 Second, he suggests adding time between site creation and graft harvesting and placement, to allow recipient site healing to progress.

-Posted by Updated
+Posted by

 Q: I am considering a hair transplant and would like to have the procedure and not be overly obvious about it.
-What are my options in hiding or concealing any redness after a week or so after the hair restoration? — R.T., Manhattan, NY
+What are my options in hiding or concealing any redness after a week or so after the hair restoration. — R.T., Manhattan, NY

 A: There are a number of factors that can make a hair transplant obvious in the post-op period.
 These include the redness that you are asking about, but also crusting and swelling.